Acupressure Points Chart – Acupressure Points for Self-Treatment

 Sunburn

-One of the leading culprits causing skin damage is the sun.
-We all love to bask in it, and it is best to take precautions as it causes premature aging and skin cancer.
-So what is the solution?
-You need to apply your sunblock to prevent you from getting a sunburn.
-However, if you were outdoors all day and forgot to put on your sunscreen, there are other ways to relieve the pain from sunburn.
-If you have a severe sunburn, we recommend seeing your doctor as it could cause fever and swelling.
+However, if you were outdoors all day and forgot to apply sunscreen, there are other ways to relieve the pain of sunburn.
+If you have a severe sunburn, we recommend consulting your doctor, as it may cause fever and swelling.
 The physician will prescribe penicillin or some antibiotic to treat the blistering and infection.

 Complementary Therapies

-• Self Treatment – you can relieve the pain with a cold shower or cold-water compresses.
+- Self-treatment – you can relieve the pain with a cold shower or cold-water compresses.
 Alternatively, you can sit in a cold water bath with a cup of corn flour added.
 Another helpful treatment is to put cold washcloths soaked in milk in the refrigerator and apply them to the affected areas.
 The cooling effect removes the sunburned heat, and the fluid comprises lactic acid to relieve pain.

 Final Thoughts

-1. Do you sell charts of Acupressure points?
+Do you sell charts of Acupressure points?

 The ones I have found is a rip off on shipping.